Thursday, 19 December 2013

 Through the looking Glass:

 The differences between the Google Glass tech specs and the internals of its competitors are subtle.
 All of them feature hands-free cameras and most have video overlays to augment reality.
-But the intentions of these Google Glass alternatives vary; some are meant for sports, others for lifestyle, and a few are destined to enhance social interactions.
-There's still time to consider alternate choices from what the search engine leader has to offer but sadly, only so much room on one's face for such a wearable.

 With Apple's thinner, lighter iPad Air and Retina display-equipped iPad mini out in the open, what's left for Apple to do?